Why relocate to Cork?

 French Account Manager for Voxpro, Alexandra Varlot

-I worked in Dublin and Belfast in the past, but had never even visited Cork before, so it’s nice to be in a different place.
-I think that people make the place and I’ve met some really nice people, so now Cork feels like home.
+I worked in Dublin and Belfast in the past but had never even visited Cork before, so it’s nice to be in a different place.
+Generally, I think that people make the place and I’ve met some really nice people, so now Cork feels like home.

 EMEA Sales Director for AlienVault, Joe Driver

-Looking back, moving to Cork was the right decision.
+Finally, looking back, moving to Cork was the right decision.
 It has provided tremendous opportunities for me career-wise and is a very liveable, fun and family-friendly city.
-In addition, my then girlfriend is now my wife and we have two children.
+Consequently, my then girlfriend is now my wife and we have two children.